+9.1.1.
+Business Associate shall not use or disclose PHI or other confidential information other than as permitted or required by this Agreement or as required by law.

+9.2.
+Safeguards and Security

-- 9.1 Nondisclosure.
-Business Associate shall not use or disclose PHI or other confidential information other than as permitted or required by this Agreement or as required by law. - 9.2 Safeguards and Security. - 9.2.1 Business Associate shall use safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of PHI and other confidential data and comply, where applicable, with subpart C of 45 CFR Part 164 with respect to electronic protected health information, to prevent use or disclosure of the information other than as provided for by this Agreement.
-Such safeguards shall be based on applicable Federal Information Processing Standards (FIPS) Publication 199 protection levels. - 9.2.2 Business Associate shall, at a minimum, utilize an industry-recognized security framework when selecting and implementing its security controls, and shall maintain continuous compliance with its selected framework as it may be updated from time to time.
-Examples of industry-recognized security frameworks include but are not limited to - 9.2.2.1 NIST SP 800-53 National Institute of Standards and Technology Special Publication 800-53 - 9.2.2.2 FedRAMP Federal Risk and Authorization Management Program - 9.2.2.3 PCI PCI Security Standards Council - 9.2.2.4 ISO/ESC 27002 International Organization for Standardization / International Electrotechnical Commission standard 27002 - 9.2.2.5 IRS PUB 1075 Internal Revenue Service Publication 1075 - 9.2.2.6 HITRUST CSF HITRUST Common Security Framework - 9.2.3 Business Associate shall employ FIPS 140-2 compliant encryption of PHI at rest and in motion unless Business Associate determines it is not reasonable and appropriate to do so based upon a risk assessment, and equivalent alternative measures are in place and documented as such.
-In
+- 9.2.1.
+Business Associate shall use safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of PHI and other confidential data and comply, where applicable, with subpart C of 45 CFR Part 164 with respect to electronic protected health information, to prevent use or disclosure of the information other than as provided for by this Agreement.
+Such safeguards shall be based on applicable Federal Information Processing Standards (FIPS) Publication 199 protection levels. - 9.2.2.
+Business Associate shall, at a minimum, utilize a National Institute of Standards and Technology Special Publication (NIST SP) 800-53 compliant security framework when selecting and implementing its security controls and shall maintain continuous compliance with NIST SP 800-53 as it may be updated from time to time.
+The current version of NIST SP 800-53, Revision 51, is available online; updates will be available online through the Computer Security Resource Center website2. - 9.2.3.
+Business Associate shall employ FIPS 140-3 validated encryption of PHI at rest and in motion unless Business Associate determines it is not reasonable and appropriate to do so based upon a risk assessment, and equivalent alternative measures are in place and documented as such.
+FIPS 140-3 validation can be determined online through the Cryptographic Module Validation Program3.
+In addition, Business Associate shall maintain, at a minimum, the most current industry standards for transmission and storage of PHI and other confidential information.